SSOCS-BU/.github/profile/README.md

-# Welcome to Birjand University, CE Department
+# Welcome to University of Birjand , CE Department

 <p align="center">